Tutorial: Generate an Occupancy Map for Navigation

 docker exec -it <name-of-docker-container> /bin/bash

-1. Next run the below command to save the map .png and .yaml file:
+1. Run the following command to save the map .png and .yaml file:

 This .yaml file can be used as the input map in the navigation tutorial.